 Hurricane Harvey made landfall on the evening of August 25, 2017, near Rockport.
 Maximum sustained winds in Harvey’s eyewall were 130 mph at that time, making it a Category 4.
 Wind gust from Harvey near its landfall point topped 100 mph in many locations, leading to widespread destruction of homes and buildings.
 Pounding waves on top of Harvey’s storm surge inundated parts of the Texas Coastal Bend, resulting in damage in some areas.
 Harvey was the strongest landfall in this area since Hurricane Carla in September 1961.
 Harvey’s extreme slow movement August 26–30 kept a surge of moisture into southeast Texas for days resulting in catastrophic flooding.
 The flooding has caused one of the worst weather disasters in U.S. history.
 Harvey caused unprecedented damage to Texas’ housing, business, infrastructure, health and social services, the environment, and historic properties.

 The FEMA map on the right shows the counties that are designated for individual and public assistance.
-Learn what types of assistance are available in which counties at fema.gov.
+Learn more about applying for federal disaster assistance in Texas.

 The Texas Hurricane Center has information on a variety of types of assistance available to those affected by Hurricane Harvey.